Posted: Tuesday, 7 March 2023 @ 12:56

 Help is available, so use resources like the Stress Management Society or your local GP to help.

+A mantra is not a magic incantation but it can help us to change our attitude and outlook towards what is happening to us.
 Here at Mantra, we can try to help during the early stage, before stress gets too bad.
-In the moment - breathing deeply and slowly is a way of calming our racing thoughts, as we seek to find that place of calm tranquillity deep within.
-Try breathing slower and deeper through the day, when you find yourself worrying or feeling anxious.
+In the moment - breathing deeply and slowly is a way of calming our racing thoughts.
+Try breathing slower and deeper through the day, when you find yourself worrying or feeling anxious and repeat one of our calming mantras.

 Reframing our thoughts, so something doesn’t appear as catastrophic as we first thought, can also help; and talking things through with a friend.